JoodasCode/hopium-prayer-app/docs/backend_integration_plan.md

 ## Next Steps

-1. **Set up Supabase project**
+1. ✅ **Set up Supabase project**
-2. **Create initial database schema**
+2. ✅ **Create initial database schema**
-3. **Implement authentication flow**
+3. ✅ **Implement authentication flow**
-4. **Connect frontend components to backend**
+4. ✅ **Connect frontend components to backend**

-This backend integration plan provides a structured approach to implementing the necessary server-side functionality while maintaining the app's focus on user experience and spiritual connection.
+5. **Implement user onboarding for display name collection**
+6. **Complete prayer time calculation API integration**
+7. **Add notification system**
+8. **Implement performance monitoring**
+9. **Deploy to production**

+This backend integration plan has been largely completed, with only a few remaining items to finish.
+The core functionality including authentication, data persistence, and AI assistant with vector search and personalization are now fully implemented.